Brian Boru: Death

+The Cogadh Gaedhel re Gallaibh alleges that when Brian Boru and Brodir came face to face, similarly to Hamlet and Laertes, all they accomplished was to kill each other.
+According to Njáls saga, on the other hand, Brodir was captured almost immediately afterwards and brutally tortured to death by Ulf the Quarrelsome, a bodyguard and possibly a relative through marriage of Brian and who was fiercely loyal to the late king.
+Brodir's stomach was first slashed open with a sword, his intestines were then tied to a tree, and Brodir was forced to walk around and around the tree resulting in a slow and excruciating death from both blood loss and disembowelling.

-After his death on 23 April 1014, Brian's body was taken to Swords, Co.
-Dublin for the wake and then to Armagh to be buried.
+After his death, Brian's body was taken, as he had instructed moments before Brodir's arrival, for his Requiem Mass to the church upon Spittal Hill, in what is now Swords, County Dublin and then to Armagh to be buried in the Cathedral founded by St Patrick.
 His tomb is said to be in the north wall of St Patrick's Cathedral in the city of Armagh.

-Brodir was later captured and brutally executed by Ulf the Quarrelsome, an ally and possibly a relative of Brian who was fiercely loyal to him.
-Brodir's stomach was slashed open with a sword, and he was made to walk around a tree resulting in his insides being spun round the tree.

 There have been further reports that the body of Brian Boru was brought back to his homeland in Munster after his death.
 While passing an area named Graine, located outside Urlingford on the Leinster/Munster border, Brian's army was attacked and his corpse was tied against a tree to pretend he was directing the army.
 In later years, artefacts—swords and clothing—strongly suggest that his army was in this area.
 Graine hill today has a wall which separates the two provinces and a narrow road still exists which used to be the main road connecting the diocese of Ossory and Cashel.